-- Academic honesty is seen as a set of values and skills that promote personal integrity and good practice in teaching, learning and assessment.
+- Academic integrity is seen as a set of values and skills that promote personal integrity and good practice in teaching, learning and assessment.
 It is influenced and shaped by a variety of factors including peer pressure, culture, parental expectations, role modelling and taught skills.
-The School takes on a positive approach, stressing the benefits of properly conducted academic research and a respect for the integrity of all forms of assessment for the Diploma Programme, while stating clearly to the students what constitutes academic dishonesty, with direct reference to plagiarism, collusion and cheating in examinations, etc. - All Form 5 and Form 6 students must understand the basic meaning and significance of concepts that relate to academic honesty, especially authenticity and intellectual property.
-Students must understand and respect academic honesty and should not be confined to original authorship and ownership of creative material; academic honesty includes, for example, proper conduct in relation to the written examinations. - The concept of intellectual property takes many different forms of intellectual property rights, such as patents, registered designs, trademarks, moral rights and copyright.
+The School takes on a positive approach, stressing the benefits of properly conducted academic research and a respect for the integrity of all forms of assessment for the school's program, while stating clearly to the students what constitutes academic dishonesty, with direct reference to plagiarism, collusion and cheating in examinations, etc. - All students must understand the basic meaning and significance of concepts that relate to academic integrity, especially authenticity and intellectual property applicable to their ages.
+Students must understand and respect academic integrity and should not be confined to original authorship and ownership of creative material; academic integrity includes, for example, proper conduct in relation to the written examinations. - The concept of intellectual property takes many different forms of intellectual property rights, such as patents, registered designs, trademarks, moral rights and copyright.
 Students must at least be aware that forms of intellectual and creative expression (for example, works of literature, art or music) must be respected and are normally protected by national and international law.
-By implementing measures to prevent plagiarism, schools are helping to combat illegal out-of-school activities (for example, illegal music downloads, peer-to-peer or P2P file sharing) for which candidates may face legal proceedings. - An authentic piece of work is one that is based on the student's individual and original ideas with the ideas and work of others fully acknowledged.
-Therefore all assignments, written or oral, completed by a student for assessment must wholly and authentically use that candidate's own language and expression.
+By implementing measures to prevent plagiarism, schools are helping to combat illegal out-of-school activities (for example, illegal music downloads, peer-to-peer or P2P file sharing) for which students may face legal proceedings. - An authentic piece of work is one that is based on the student's individual and original ideas with the ideas and work of others fully acknowledged.
+Therefore, all assignments, written or oral, completed by a student for assessment must wholly and authentically use that student's own language and expression.
 Where sources are used or referred to, whether in the form of direct quotation or paraphrase, such sources must be fully and appropriately acknowledged.
-This process is formalised involving the subject teacher and/or the DP Coordinator if the work is to be submitted official to the IB for assessment of marks. - Plagiarism is the representation of the ideas or work of another person as the candidate's own.
-Students will receive extra information and guidance on what constitutes plagiarism and how it can be avoided, as well as how to include acknowledgments in their work. - The practice of paraphrasing is a skill that is taught at the IBDP orientation week prior to Form 5 extensively, as well as in two particular subjects in Form 3 and Form 4.
+This process is formalized involving the subject teacher and/or the level administrator if the work is to be submitted officially for marking. - Plagiarism is the representation of the ideas or work of another person as the student's own.
+Students receive extra information, guidance and educational opportunities on what constitutes plagiarism and how it can be avoided, as well as how to include acknowledgments in their work.

+• The practice of paraphrasing is a skill that is taught at different occasions such as the regular subject lessons, the IBDP orientation week prior to Form 5 extensively, as well as in two particular subjects in Form 3 and Form 4.
 Students should refrain from simply copying a passage, substituting a few words with their own and then regard this as their own authentic work.
-When using the words of another person it must become habitual practice for a candidate to use quotation marks, indentation or some other accepted means of indicating that the wording is not their own.
+When using the words of another person it must become habitual practice for a student to use quotation marks, indentation or some other accepted means of indicating that the wording is not their own.
 Furthermore, the source of the quotation (or paraphrased text) must be clearly identified along with the quotation and not residing in the bibliography alone.
-Using the words and ideas of another person to support one's arguments is a fundamental part of any academic endeavour, and how to integrate these words and ideas with one's own is an important skill that must be taught.
+Using the words and ideas of another person to support one's arguments is a fundamental part of any academic endeavor, and how to integrate these words and ideas with one's own is an important skill that must be taught.

-2.2 Malpractice
+2.2.
+Malpractice